dannng/dannng.github.io/docs/disk-imaging-decision-factors.markdown

 layout: page
 title: Disk Imaging Decision Factors
 ---
-This document was written in tandem with the [DANNNG Glossary](https://docs.google.com/document/d/19FQLpuWrFQEpuJ0rjALGB0acbsxGwCJk2BD2-pMhA5I/edit#heading=h.wrd7fis3gi8m).
+This document was written in tandem with the [DANNNG Digital Archives Technical Glossary](https://dannng.github.io/digital-archives-technical-glossary).
 Glossary terms (and synonyms) will be bolded the first time they are introduced in this document.

 - [Disclaimer](#disclaimer)
 - [Introduction](#introduction)